github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 To make API calls, you'll be using the Octokit library.
 Doing anything interesting with this library will require your {% data variables.product.prodname_github_app %} to authenticate.
 For more information about the Octokit library, see the [Octokit documentation](https://octokit.github.io/octokit.rb/).

-{% data variables.product.prodname_github_apps %} have two methods of authentication:
+{% data variables.product.prodname_github_apps %} have three methods of authentication:

 - Authenticating as a {% data variables.product.prodname_github_app %} using a [JSON Web Token (JWT)](https://jwt.io/introduction).
 - Authenticating as a specific installation of a {% data variables.product.prodname_github_app %} using an installation access token.
+- Authenticating on behalf of a user.
+This tutorial won't use this method of authentication.

 You'll learn about authenticating as an installation in the next section, "[Authenticating as an installation](#authenticating-as-an-installation)."